Welcome to la Noria which is depicted below.

-Admire the gay outside decor of the restaurant called Restaurante Chill Out Bar.
+Admire the gay outside decor of the restaurant called Restaurante El Bulan the former Chillout bar.

 This is one of oldest Santa Cruz entertainment establishment.
 We found it closed for renovations in 2015 and still in July 2017.
 But the kitchen inside seems to work and serves food on its Terrace already.

 Almost opposite by the tree that has lent its name, is the modern Santa Cruz Terrace restaurant Baobab for mouth watering food.
 Utmost relaxation is guarantied, while life music at night comes on the house on week-ends.
 It also has a luxury bathroom where changing your baby's napkin becomes a joy.

-Depicted is the intriguing Chill-out's street view from its absolute stunning antique entrance...
+Depicted is the former intriguing Chill-out's street view from its absolute stunning antique entrance...

 This photo has much nostalgic flair of genuine retro style which dates back more than one century.
-Inside, you felt that the clock had been turned back in time.
+Inside, you feel that the clock has been turned back in time.

-This Noria restaurant used to keep its promise of surprises which are still there in 2017.
+This Noria restaurant now called El Bulan used to keep its promise of surprises which are still there in 2017.

-It was a prime example of unusual interior decorating of typical bars and restaurants of Tenerife in the capital.
+It is a prime example of unusual interior decorating of typical bars and restaurants of Tenerife in the capital.
 Unfortunately, food was only served after 8 p.m.at night.